madgik/exareme/Deployment/README.md

 ### Troubleshoot problems
 One minor problem you may face is:

 If you Start the Exareme Worker [without] first Join the Worker in the Swarm.
-You will get the above error message in the Task Details
+You will get the above Error message in the Task Details
 ```Error message	no suitable node (1 node not available for new tasks; scheduling constraints not satisfied on 1 node)```

 [You can find the Task Details by clicking a service and scroll all the way down in the Tasks field.
 There you can click on the ID of the wishing Task]